 Can I return it for a different size?
 If you are satisfied with your table in every way except the size, we will exchange it for a different size if you are willing to pay the extra shipping cost.

 What should I consider in choosing a table size?
 Mini-Mate 12 For mending, small sewing projects and small spaces, the 12x11 is bigger than it looks and works great to support your hands while feeding the fabric through your machine.
 If you've been sewing on a narrow sewing bed you'll find the Mini Mate will double the sewing surface around your needle and give you full support especially under your left hand where you need it most.
+The front of your free arm or sewing bed needs to be at least 6" long for the Mini Mate to fit.

 Feather-Mate 18 Designed with the featherweight and vintage machines in mind the 18 x 12 Feather MATE features shorter leg brackets to fit a sewing bed from 2" to 3-1/2" tall.
 The L-shaped table top is non-adjustable and wraps around the front and left sides of your machine.
 Great for travel and classes the Feather Mate will also fit modern machines and taller legs are available upon request.
+The front of your machine needs to be at least 10" long for the Feather Mate to fit.

 Compact 16 If you plan to take your table to classes or use it when you travel, the 16x16 is a very convenient size and is spacious enough for most sewing projects, it's handy to move around between my machines and it weighs less than 5 lbs.
 If you have a long sewing bed on your machine this table will not surround it completely but will fit 6" in the back and up to 7-1/2" in the front.